PhilippeGagnonPHD/website/_pages/about.md

 I have a background in statistics (with a MSc and a PhD in statistics) and an interest for actuarial science (I have a BSc in actuarial science and I am Associate of the [Society of Actuaries](https://www.soa.org){:target="_blank"}).
 My research interests are:
 * Bayesian inference,
-	* more precisely, robust inference in the presence of outliers,
+	* in particular, robust inference in the presence of outliers,
 * computational statistics,
-	* more precisely, Markov chain Monte Carlo methods.
+	* in particular, Markov chain Monte Carlo methods.

 I also have an interest for the application of the methodology I develop in actuarial science.
 For a list of my preprints and publications, please see [research](https://philippegagnonphd.github.io/website/research/).